erdemozg/employee_management/README.md

 `docker-compose up -d`

+After this command the application should be accessible from the address: http://localhost:3000/

 If system components are to be run individually some requirements should be satisfied.

 - A running PostgreSQL server instance should be accessible with a database named "employee_management"